F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

     - Using Standard roles
         - Contributor access - Note: This should be limited to the appropriate resource groups
 - Storage account for Cloud Failover extension cluster-wide file(s)
-    - Tagged with a key/value cooresponding to the key/value(s) provided in the `externalStorage.scopingTags` section of the Cloud Failover extension configuration
+    - Tagged with a key/value corresponding to the key/value(s) provided in the `externalStorage.scopingTags` section of the Cloud Failover extension configuration
-- Network Interfaces should be tagged with a key/value cooresponding to the key/value(s) provided in the `failoverAddresses.scopingTags` section of the Cloud Failover extension configuration
+- Network Interfaces should be tagged with a key/value corresponding to the key/value(s) provided in the `failoverAddresses.scopingTags` section of the Cloud Failover extension configuration
 - Virtual addresses created in a traffic group (floating) and matching addresses (secondary) on the IP configurations of the instance NICs serving application traffic
 - Route(s) in a route table tagged with the following (optional):
-    - Tagged with a key/value cooresponding to the key/value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover extension configuration
+    - Tagged with a key/value corresponding to the key/value(s) provided in the `failoverRoutes.scopingTags` section of the Cloud Failover extension configuration
     - Tagged with a special key call `f5_self_ips` containing a comma seperated list of addresses mapping to a self IP address on each instance in the cluster that the routes should be pointed at.
 Example: `10.0.0.10,10.0.0.11`
     - Note: The failover extension configuration `failoverRoutes.scopingAddressRanges` should contain a list of destination routes to update